-SEC blocks Green Century° shareholder proposal on Right to Repair at Deere & Company*
+SEC blocks Green Century shareholder proposal on Right to Repair at Deere & Company

-(Boston, MA) Shareholders will not get to vote on Deere & Company’s opposition to Right to Repair at the company’s Annual General Meeting this year after the SEC granted Deere’s no action request.
+Boston, January 25, 2024 – Shareholders will not get to vote on Deere & Company’s opposition to Right to Repair at the company’s Annual General Meeting this year after the SEC granted Deere’s no action request.

 This is the second time shareholders of the tractor company have been denied a vote on a Green Century proposal because of an SEC no-action request.

-“It is disappointing that Deere doesn’t want to allow shareholders to vote on this issue,” said Leslie Samuelrich, President of Green Century Funds.
+“It is disappointing that Deere doesn’t want to allow shareholders to vote on this issue,” said Leslie Samuelrich, President of Green Century.
 “Allowing farmers the right to repair their own equipment is common sense, and Deere’s opposition presents reputational risks to the brand.
 In the end, this may hurt investors.”

 Green Century submitted a shareholder proposal asking Deere to issue a public report on the benefits and drawbacks of opposing Right to Repair regulation and the financial and reputational risk associated with opposition in Q4 of 2023.